WHAT IS TERM LIFE INSURANCE?

 - Lifestyle habits: If you are inclined towards adventure sports like mountain climbing, sky diving, deep sea diving, or any other adventure sport you could be asked for a higher premium.
 Since these activities put your life at risk, the premiums charged are also more.

 A term insurance rider is an add-on cover that can be bought over the base plan.
 Riders are added at an additional price over and above the premium and can be chosen as per your needs.
-There are different types of riders, such as a terminal illness rider###, a critical illness^ rider, an accidental death+ rider, and a permanent disability rider##.
+There are different types of riders, such as a terminal illness rider###, a critical illness^ benefit, an accidental death+ benefit, and a permanent disability rider##.

 Importance of term insurance in the times of COVID-19